Mark Farner: Other interests

 An authorized biography of Farner, entitled From Grand Funk to Grace, was published in 2001.

 In popular culture

 Mark Farner is mentioned by Homer Simpson in The Simpsons episode, "Homerpalooza", in season 7, episode 24 of the series.
 As Homer drives his children and their friends to school, Grand Funk is on the car radio.
 The children do not like it and ask him to change the station when he responds, "you kids don't know Grand Funk?
 The wild, shirtless lyrics of Mark Farner.
-The bong-rattling drumwork of Don Brewer.
-The competent bass work of Mel Schacher?"
+The bong-rattling bass of Mel Schacher.
+The competent drum work of Don Brewer?"

 Mark Farner was mentioned in episode 9 of season 8 of the HBO comedy series Curb Your Enthusiasm in September 2011.